-As a comfort food, the La Paz Batchoy makes for a special treat at any time of the year; probably more so during times of cold such as during the wet season or around the coming of the holiday.
-There is simply something about sipping a hot soup or slurping a copious amount of noodles that is truly satisfying to the tummy and the soul when the environment is indeed cooler than usual.
+Like comfort food, the La Paz Batchoy makes for a special treat at any time of the year; probably more so during times of cold such as during the wet season or around the coming of the holiday.
+There is simply something about sipping hot soup or slurping a copious amount of noodles that is truly satisfying to the tummy and the soul when the environment is indeed cooler than usual.

 Other times, it is simply just that—a comfort food—capable of dissolving all your stresses away when you need it most.

 Truly the Best La Paz Batchoy: Ted’s, deco’s and Netong’s

 While the popularity of the La Paz Batchoy, Iloilo is known all over the country that its accessibility has become more pronounced at literally almost everywhere, there is still no beating the version from where it all started—Ilo-Ilo.

 But Ilo-Ilo is a province-wide enough to just be a general location for the best La Paz Batchoy.
 It had to be narrowed down.
 If pinned down to a specific location, we are hard-pressed to point it down to just a single destination—the La Paz Public Market.